William Lukens Elkins: Personal life

 William Elkins died at his summer home, at age seventy-one on November 7, 1903, in Elkins Park, Pennsylvania.
 He was interred at Laurel Hill Cemetery in Philadelphia.
-He left behind an estate valued at $25 million.
+He left behind a grand fortune, consisting mostly of his art collection and sizable positions in the United Gas Improvement Company, Standard Oil, Philadelphia Rapid Transit Company, American Tobacco Company, Philadelphia Electric Company, and the International Mercantile Marine Company.
+He owned and displayed coveted artworks, including works from Raphael, Rembrandt, Diego Velázquez, Thomas Gainsborough, Winslow Homer, Claude Monet, Edouard Manet, and Jacob Van Ruisdael.
 Among his philanthropic gifts, William Elkins left $240,000 to the Masonic Home for Girls in Philadelphia.
 He bequeathed his art collection to the city to be given following the death of his last heir.

 Descendants

 Through his son George, he was the grandfather of four grandchildren.
-They included Stella Elkins (1884–1963), who married George F. Tyler and founded the Stella Elkins Tyler School of Art.
-Another granddaughter, Louise Elkins (1890–1977), married Wharton Sinkler.
-A grandson, William McIntire Elkins (1882–1947), was a book collector whose collection of early Americana is held at the Free Library of Philadelphia.
-Through his son William, he was the grandfather of two grandchildren: Felton Broomall Elkins (1889–1944), a playwright and artist, and Marie Louise Broomall Elkins (1892–1961), who married three times and was a Broadway producer.
+They included Stella Elkins, who married George F. Tyler and founded the Stella Elkins Tyler School of Art.
+Another granddaughter, Louise Elkins, married Wharton Sinkler.
+A grandson, William McIntire Elkins, was a book collector whose collection of early Americana is held at the Free Library of Philadelphia.
+Through his son William, he was the grandfather of two grandchildren: Felton Broomall Elkins, a playwright and artist, and Marie Louise Broomall Elkins, who married three times and was a Broadway producer.